 People who just want to print here and there don’t like this.
 Or, they want to use third-party inks and refillable cartridges to save money, which is great for printing maps and web pages, but kind of defeats the purpose in the photo printer space.
-For people like this, it really is better to use a service like Mpix, Bay Photo, or even Costco.
+For people like this, it really is better to use a service like Mpix, Bay Photo, or even Shutterfly.
 If I were planning to go this route.
-I’d pick two or three services, send a bunch of smaller size prints to evaluate, and pick one.
+I’d narrow down to two or three services, send a bunch of 5×7 prints to evaluate, and pick the service that had the best mix of quality and cost.
 I know lots of people who do that and are happy with it.

 Epson and Canon have gotten much better about the cartridges in their printers — making them higher-capacity — and you don’t go through all colors equally, so it’s not like you’re constantly buying ink.
 Again, for me, because I like and want to print my own stuff, the cost of the ink isn’t a huge deal for me.
 No matter what type of printing you do, it costs money to get a print.

 I had a new set of inks in my Epson SureColor P800 last January, and printed about 15 images at larger sizes (8×10, 13×19, 17×22), and more than 200 of a limited series of prints (half-letter), and didn’t run out of any ink.
 With regular usage, I had to replace two of the cartridges after four months.